 3. Measuring Pumpkins

 Source: Little Bins for Little Hands

 This lesson begins, “Pumpkins really do make awesome tools for hands-on learning.”
-And do they ever with this lesson which tackles math skills of making predictions, circumference, measurement of height and weight, as well as data collection.
+And do they ever with this lesson, which tackles the math skills of making predictions, circumference, measurement of height and weight, as well as data collection.

 Your students will love this Pumpkin Farm Game that, like the game Battleship, helps students practice the math concept of plot coordinates.
 Students place twelve pumpkins on their grid and take turns guessing the location of their partner’s pumpkins.